-How to Apply for and Receive EDC Services
+How to Apply for Learning Disabilities Support Services

 What learning disability documentation is required?

-Educational Diagnostic Center services are provided to students who have learning disabilities that have been documented by
+Learning Disabilities Support services are provided to students who have learning disabilities that have been documented by:

-- a high school Individual Education Plan within the past three years, including the most recent testing report from the school psychologist.
+- A high school Individual Education Plan (IEP) within the past three years, including the most recent testing report from the school psychologist.

-- a learning disability assessment at De Anza's Educational Diagnostic Center.
+- A learning disability assessment through De Anza's Learning Disabilities Support services.

-Students who have completed an assessment should provide a copy to EDC
+Students who have completed an assessment should provide a copy to Learning Disabilities Support services.

 What kind of testing should outside documentation include?

-A comprehensive standardized evaluation by a trained professional is necessary to qualify a student for accommodations and EDC services.
+A comprehensive standardized evaluation by a trained professional is necessary to qualify a student for accommodations and Learning Disabilities Support services.
 An evaluation: